-A few examples of the car will be released in 2022 but we expect these will mainly be aimed at inner-city company-car fleets.
-BMW is aiming to sell hydrogen-powered cars to customers from 2025 but this depends on the car’s development and whether there’s enough infrastructure to make a hydrogen fuel-cell car viable.
+BMW says a handful of iX5 Hydrogen cars will be used for demonstration and testing purposes from the end of next year.
+The brand is aiming to sell hydrogen-powered cars to customers from 2025 but this depends on the car’s development and whether there’s enough infrastructure to make a hydrogen fuel-cell car viable.

 The brand is eyeing up hydrogen as an alternative to electric power as it offers similar characteristics to petrol and diesel fuel.
 Refuelling takes just a few minutes, hydrogen cars are suitable for towing, and they aren’t affected by climate and weather as much as electric cars.
 As part of BMW’s plan to move to clean-fuel cars, you can expect a range of electric and plug-in hybrid models alongside a hydrogen-powered vehicle.